Programming & Data Processing

 cherry

-If you set the left text to ', the right text to ', and the delimiter to , , the output becomes:
+Set the left text to ', the right text to ', and the delimiter to , , and you get:

 'apple', 'banana', 'cherry'

-This operation is sometimes called "quoting," "enclosing," or "decorating" list items.
-It is a fundamental text-transformation step in programming, data migration, content formatting, and configuration management.
+You might hear this called "quoting," "enclosing," or "decorating" list items.
+It comes up constantly in programming, data migration, content formatting, and configuration work.

-Navigate to wtools.com/list/wrap-text-around-items in any browser.
-The tool works on desktop and mobile devices and processes everything in your browser — nothing is sent to a server.
+Go to wtools.com/list/wrap-text-around-items in any browser.
+It works on desktop and mobile, and everything runs in your browser — nothing gets sent to a server.

 Paste or type your list into the input area.
-Each item should be on its own line.
-The tool treats each line as a separate item.
+Put each item on its own line.
+The tool treats every line as a separate item.

-Enter the text you want to appear before each item (left text) and after each item (right text).
-For example:
+Type whatever you want to appear before each item (left text) and after each item (right text).
+A few examples:

 • Left text: <li> | Right text: </li> — wraps items in HTML list tags